mexicoin/Bitcoin-Cash-Media-Kit/README.md

 # Mexicointwo is the peso mexicano vers.
-2.0
+2.0 (MXC)
-Vector artwork files for Mesicointwo is the peso mexicano vers.
+Vector artwork files for Mexicointwo is the peso mexicano vers.
 2.0.